Fungeey/TeachAssistAPI/README.md

 ### Notes

 Currently, Teachassist doesn’t have a public api, so the api has to login using a post request, then manually scrape and parse all of the actual page content.
+All of the processing is pretty abstracted away for simplicity.
 Also, I can only guarantee that this will work on my school’s Teachassist instance.